OOPS in C++

 };

-1. static: It is used to declare class-level variables or methods that are shared among all instances of the class.
+: It is used to declare class-level variables or methods that are shared among all instances of the class.
 Static members can be accessed without creating an object of the class.

 class Counter {